Is AI a threat to the coaching profession?

 Differentiation and personal branding: In a world where AI is increasingly commonplace, what makes a human coach unique?
 Coaches can work on defining their unique value proposition – what sets them apart from others.
 This could be their personal approach to coaching, their specialized knowledge in a particular area, or their ability to create deeply transformative experiences for their clients.

 Collaborate and innovate: As the saying goes, “If you can’t beat them, join them.”
 Coaches can collaborate with AI developers to create hybrid coaching models, combining the best of AI and human coaching.
-This could lead to innovative services that are more efficient, effective, and personalized than ever before.
+This could lead to innovative services that are more efficient, effective, and personalised than ever before.

 In summary, the rise of AI in the field of coaching doesn’t spell the end for human coaches, but rather signals a time for evolution and innovation.